School/Faculty/Institute Faculty of Engineering

 Registration Restrictions -

-Overall Educational Objective To learn the basics of cryptographic algorithms and correctly implement them in computing systems
+Overall Educational Objective To learn the basics of cryptographic algorithms and correctly implement them in computing systems.

 Course Description This course is an introductory course on the methods, algorithms, techniques, and tools of data security and cryptography.